learn-fediverse/fedipedia/docs/glossary/instance.md

 Anyone could write Fediverse software, but that is rather highly time consuming.

-Instead, people are encouraged to download existing software, and create a running instance of it on some server.
+Instead, people opt to download existing software, and create a running instance of it on some server.